Weather conditions could lead to more potholes, SCDOT says

-SPARTANBURG CO., S.C.
-(WSPA) — The South Carolina Department of Transportation says recent and upcoming weather conditions could lead to more potholes cropping up on roads across the Upstate.
+SPARTANBURG COUNTY, S.C.
+(WSPA) – The South Carolina Department of Transportation said recent and upcoming weather conditions could lead to more potholes cropping up on roads across the Upstate.

-“We get some rain — a lot of moisture under the roadway — and then cold weather comes and it freezes that water under the roadway,” said SCDOT Communications Director Pete Poore.
+“We get some rain — a lot of moisture under the roadway — and then cold weather comes and it freezes that water under the roadway,” SCDOT Communications Director Pete Poore said.
 “So, it tries to break its way through the pavement.”

 Cracks in the pavement will form, he said, and heavy cars and trucks driving over cracks will lead to potholes.

-“The most common damage is to the tires and the rims,” said Frank Reynolds.
+“The most common damage is to the tires and the rims,” automotive specialist Frank Reynolds said.
 “Especially on some of the newer cars with an alloy rim, it can actually crack the rim.”

 Reynolds said potholes can also damage suspension and driving components, which can be costlier than tires and rims.